GSench/KotlinStudy/Topics/Coroutines/Coroutines.md

 A **<u>coroutine</u>** is an instance of a suspendable computation.
 It is conceptually similar to a thread, in the sense that it takes a block of code to run that works concurrently with the rest of the code.
 However, a coroutine is not bound to any particular thread.
 It may suspend its execution in one thread and resume in another one.

 In Java each thread is associated with an instance of the class `Thread`.
-In Kotlin such class is [`AbstractCoroutine`](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/AbstractCoroutine.kt) and [`ScopeCoroutine: AbstractCoroutine`](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/internal/Scopes.kt)
+In Kotlin such class is [`AbstractCoroutine`](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/AbstractCoroutine.kt) or [`ScopeCoroutine: AbstractCoroutine`](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/internal/Scopes.kt)

 `CoroutineScope` common [builders](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/Builders.common.kt) create
 - `DeferredCoroutine: AbstractCoroutine`